 Ms. Ashley Flower, Assistant Director of Orchestras

 In 5th grade orchestra, students can learn the basics of music through the performance of an orchestral stringed instrument (violin, viola, cello, or bass).
 Students learn basic instrumental techniques, how to play as an ensemble, basic music theory skills, and critical listening skills.
 The group performs a minimum of two concerts per year.

 4th and 5th grade students have the opportunity to audition for their own production.
 This show is always a musical and is typically offered in the fall.
 It is directed by Ms. Brooke Fulton, the director of our Creative Kids summer theatre camps.
-Past performances include Disney’s Aristocats Kids, Disney’s Cinderella Kids, and Disney’s The Jungle Book Kids.
+Past performances include Disney's 101 Dalmatians, Disney’s Aristocats Kids, Disney’s Cinderella Kids, and Disney’s The Jungle Book Kids.

 Students in TK-5 learn about the visual arts using techniques in a variety of media designed to bring out creativity and stimulate their imaginations.
 Lessons are frequently paired with art history as they are inspired by regionally and nationally significant artists, and students’ work may be found on display in Lower School spaces throughout the school year.